-- User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Dynamic IP/ Static IP - Choose either as you are given by your ISP and enter the ISP's IP address or the domain name.
+User Name/Password -Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive.

-If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
-And click the Save button.

-Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately.

-Connect on Demand - You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
-If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
+- Dynamic IP/ Static IP- Choose either as you are given by your ISP and enter the ISP's IP address or the domain name. - If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
+And click the Save button. - Click the Connect button to connect immediately.
+Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
+If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
 If you wish to activate Connect on Demand, check the radio button.
-If you want your

-Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.

-- > Connect Automatically - Connect automatically after the Router is disconnected.
-To use this option, check the radio button. - After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically -Connect automatically after the router is disconnected.
+To use this option, check the radio button. - After a specified period of inactivity (Max Idle Time), the router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
 To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
 Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.

-Caution: Sometimes the connection cannot be terminated although you specify a time to Max Idle Time because some applications are visiting the Internet continually in the background.
+Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time because some applications are visiting the Internet continually in the background.

-If you don't know how to choose the appropriate connection type, click the Detect button to allow the Router to automatically search your Internet connection for servers and protocols.
-The connection type will be reported when an active Internet service is successfully detected by the Router.
+If you don't know how to choose the appropriate connection type, click the Detect button to allow the router to automatically search your Internet connection for servers and protocols.
+The connection type will be reported when an active Internet service is successfully detected by the router.
 This report is for your reference only.
 To make sure the connection type your ISP provides, please refer to the ISP.
-The various types of Internet connections that the Router can detect are as follows:
+The various types of Internet connections that the router can detect are as follows:

-- PPPoE Connections which use PPPoE that requires a user name and password. - Dynamic IP Connections which use dynamic IP address assignment. - Static IP Connections which use static IP address assignment.
+- PPPoE- Connections which use PPPoE that requires a user name and password. - Dynamic IP- Connections which use dynamic IP address assignment.

+Static IP- Connections which use static IP address assignment.

-The Router can not detect PPTP/L2TP/BigPond connections with your ISP.
-If your ISP uses one of these protocols, then you must configure your connection manually.
+TheRoutercannotdetectPPTP/L2TP/BigPondconnectionswithyourISP.IfyourISPusesone of these protocols, then you must configure your connection manually.

-4.5.3 MAC Clone
+4.6.3 MAC Clone

-Choose menu "Network → MAC Clone", you can configure the MAC address of the WAN on the screen below, Figure 4-14:
+Choose menu "Network→MAC Clone", you can configure the MAC address of the WAN on the screen below, Figure 4-16:

-Figure 4-14 MAC Address Clone
+Figure 4-16 MAC Address Clone